Equilibrium transport with time-inconsistent costs: Supplement to the academic job market

-In contrast to the executive job market, the academic job market received less attention in the literature.
-Our analysis fills this gap using the University of California (UC) compensation data from the Government Compensation in California website\footnote{\url{https://publicpay.ca.gov/Reports/RawExport.aspx}} for the period of 2017 -- 2021.
+The University of California (UC) compensation data are from the Government Compensation in California website [\footnote{\url{https://publicpay.ca.gov/Reports/RawExport.aspx}}].
 The dataset includes total annual wages for various positions.
 In our analysis, we focus on four specific full-time positions: ``Prof-Ay-B/E/E", ``Assoc Prof-Ay-B/E/E", ``Asst Prof-Ay-B/E/E", and ``Postdoc-Employee". ``AY" is short for Academic Year and ``B/E/E" means Business/Economics/Engineering.
 In our current dataset, these three areas are reported jointly.
 The employees under the ``Postdoc-Employee" title are from all departments.
 These full-time positions may provide a better representation of compensation levels than part-time positions.
-In the Appendix, Tables \ref{tab:prof} -- \ref{tab:postdoc} present the summary statistics of salaries in 2017 -- 2021 for nine universities in the UC system, except UC San Francisco since it focuses on medical research and does not have faculty in the B/E/E departments.
+Tables \ref{tab:prof} -- \ref{tab:postdoc} present the summary statistics of salaries in 2017 -- 2021 for nine universities in the UC system, except UC San Francisco since it focuses on medical research and does not have faculty in the B/E/E departments.
 These tables also include the number of employees under each job title for 2021 only.

-To quantify the quality of universities, we use the U.S. News rankings.
-There is a dataset with historical rankings collected by Andrew G. Reiter and available at his website\footnote{\url{https://andyreiter.com/datasets/}}.
-It is worth noting that faculty salaries are included as a factor in these rankings, albeit with a weight of only 7\% \footnote{ See the article at \url{https://www.usnews.com/education/best-colleges/articles/how-us-news-calculated-the-rankings}}.
-Therefore, faculty wages and university rankings are not the same automatically.
+In assessing university quality, we utilize the U.S. News rankings, based on historical data compiled by Andrew G. Reiter [\footnote{\url{https://andyreiter.com/datasets/}}].
+While acknowledging the methodological limitations of university rankings, particularly the subjectivity of reputational assessments, our focus is specifically on the rankings of nine universities within the UC system.
+It is important to highlight that faculty salaries contribute to these rankings but carry a weight of only 7\% [\footnote{ More details in the article at \url{https://www.usnews.com/education/best-colleges/articles/how-us-news-calculated-the-rankings}}].
+Therefore, the ranks of faculty wages and university rankings do not align automatically.
 To determine the annual pay levels at each university, we calculate a single value by first ranking all wage observations among a given year and job title, and then selecting the median rank as a measure of compensation levels.
 This method mitigates the impact of outliers in the data.